 Fee Waiver for FLR(HRO) Applications

-Applicants who cannot afford the FLR(HRO) £1,407 fee plus IHS may apply for a fee waiver.
-The Home Office considers waiving the fee (and IHS) if payment would leave the applicant unable to meet essential living needs — accommodation, food, heating.
-Fee waivers are particularly common for FLR(FP) and FLR(HRO) routes where applicants often face financial hardship.
-The fee waiver application is submitted before the FLR(HRO) application; processing can take 4-8 weeks.
-If granted, the applicant pays no fee and no IHS for the relevant period of leave.
-The fee waiver application requires comprehensive financial evidence — bank statements, benefit letters, income evidence, accommodation costs, expenses.
-If refused, the applicant has 28 days to pay the fee and proceed with FLR(HRO), or apply for administrative review of the waiver decision.
+Applicants who cannot afford the £1,407 fee plus IHS may apply for a fee waiver.
+The Home Office waives the fee (and IHS) where payment would leave the applicant unable to meet essential living needs — accommodation, food, heating.
+Waivers are common on the FLR(FP) and FLR(HRO) routes.
+The waiver is submitted before the FLR(HRO) application and takes 4-8 weeks; if granted, no fee or IHS is paid.
+It requires full financial evidence — bank statements, benefit letters, income, accommodation costs.
+If refused, the applicant has 28 days to pay and proceed.

 Fee Waiver Eligibility and Evidence